|CLIENT:||Walter P Moore & Irwin Steel|

 DBM Vircon’s Scope of Work

-DBM Vircon developed a LOD400 structural steel model concurrent with design for the Q2 Stadium in collaboration with Walter P Moore, Gensler.
+DBM Vircon developed a LOD400 structural steel model concurrent with design for the Q2 Stadium in collaboration with Walter P. Moore and Gensler.
 The company provided all shop drawings for the structural steelwork for Irwin Steel LLC and fabrication-ready geometry for the MLS Stadium to meet the design and construction schedule.
 The DBM Vircon team was also responsible for the detailing of additional steelwork, including the steel supporting the bullnose to the canopies and coordinating and detailing of the steel to the curved soffit.

 Project Highlights & Challenges: